 – sign those fuckers if you agree with my working.

 I will only submit that information once per fiscal year.
-I can’t allow anyone to blame me if they signed something they might double-guess later; I’m only working with what’s been provided.
+I can’t allow anyone to blame me if they signed something they might second-guess later; I’m only working with what’s been provided.
 I’m not going to chase anyone up for additional invoices, because playing at being an accountant sucks enough without taking on the squirm-worthy role of auditor as well.
 I have to draw the line somewhere.

 If someone expects me to fabricate records, then I won’t help.